Fall 2015 Enrollment

-Grove City College is a 4-year, national liberal arts college, founded in 1876.
+Founded in 1876, Grove City College is a 4-year, national liberal arts college.

 Accounting, Biblical & Religious Studies, Biochemistry, Biology, Biology/General Science Secondary Education, Biology/General Science/Environmental Science Education (K-12), Business Economics, Business Management, Chemistry/General Science Secondary Education, Chemistry, Chemistry Secondary Education, Communication Studies, Computer Information Systems, Computer Science, Economics, Electrical Engineering, English, English and Communication Secondary Education, English Secondary Education, Entrepreneurship, Exercise Science, Finance, French, French Education (K-12), History, History and Social Studies Secondary Education, Industrial Management, International Business, Marketing Management, Mathematics, Mechanical Engineering, Middle Level Math/English Education, Middle Level Math/History Education, Middle Level Science/English Education, Middle Level Science/History Education, Middle Level Science/Math Education, Music, Music Education (K-12), Music/Business, Music/Performing Arts, Music/Religion, Philosophy, Physics, Physics/Computer, Physics/General Science Secondary Education, Physics Secondary Education, Political Science, PreK-4 Elementary Education, PreK-8 Special Education, Psychology, Sociology, Spanish, Spanish Education (K-12).

 The College is accredited by the Middle States Commission on Higher Education.

 Undergraduate curricula in electrical and mechanical engineering have been accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).